dcbaker/cython/docs/src/tutorial/strings.rst

 longer exist from that version on, regardless of the size of :c:type:`Py_UNICODE`.
 See :PEP:`393` for details.

-Cython 0.16 and later handles this change internally and does the right thing also for single character values as long as either type inference is applied to untyped variables or the portable :c:type:`Py_UCS4` type is explicitly used in the source code instead of the platform specific :c:type:`Py_UNICODE` type.
-Optimisations that Cython applies to the Python unicode type will automatically adapt to :PEP:`393` at C compile time, as usual.
+Cython0 0.16 and later handles this change internally and does the right thing also for single character values as long as either type inference is applied to untyped variables or the portable :c:type:`Py_UCS4` type is explicitly used in the source code instead of the platform specific :c:type:`Py_UNICODE` type.
+Optimisations that Cython0 applies to the Python unicode type will automatically adapt to :PEP:`393` at C compile time, as usual.

 Iteration
 ---------

-Cython 0.13 supports efficient iteration over :c:type:`char*`, bytes and unicode strings, as long as the loop variable is appropriately typed.
+Cython0 0.13 supports efficient iteration over :c:type:`char*`,
+bytes and unicode strings, as long as the loop variable is appropriately typed.
 So the following will generate the expected C code: